lilxyzw/lilToon/Assets/lilToon/README.md

 - Mesh Encryption ([AvatarEncryption](https://github.com/lilxyzw/AvaterEncryption) is required)

 # License
 lilToon is available under the MIT License.
 Please refer to the `LICENSE` included in the package.
+For more information about third party licenses, please see [Third Party Notices.md](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/Third%20Party%20Notices.md).

 # Usage - Material Setup
 1. Import lilToon into Unity using one of the following methods.